ni/measurement-plugin-service-extension-example/docs/README.md

 Create a server implementation for the service.

-### Implementing a simple Custom Service and log data in a csv file
+### Implementing a simple Custom Service and add the custom logic

 - Initialize a gRPC server.
 - Register the service implementation with the gRPC server.
 This allows the server to handle incoming requests.
 - Configure and start a gRPC server to listen for incoming connections on a port, and then keep the server running indefinitely to handle incoming requests.
-- Open the CSV File in a preferred Mode.
-- Write the action, parameters, and result to the CSV file.

 ```python
 import grpc